(Hint: It's Not About Money)

 Tell your story by keeping a running document of the organizations that have helped you or that you’ve helped.
 Share specifics about when you were charitable: Account for which organization(s) you gave to, why you gave to that nonprofit, how it made you feel and how that nonprofit’s mission fits into your overall value system.

 Your Will: Another Expression of Your Values

 Your will is your legacy.
 It dictates how you will be remembered and can be created to reflect your values.
 That’s why, no matter your age or wealth, you should take time to consider this important document.

 For example, there’s an easy way for you to continue supporting our work without giving anything today: by including a gift to Hospital for Special Surgery in your will.
-To learn more about ways a gift in your estate plan can make an impact, contact Tay Dolan at (646) 797-8728 or email@example.com.
+To learn more about ways a gift in your estate plan can make an impact, contact Emma Csenge at 212.548.2787 or firstname.lastname@example.org.